 - Be Transparent: Let your customers know what goes into the pricing of your products within the Etsy product description.
 This can help them understand why your prices are what they are and can increase their perceived value.

 - Test Your Prices: Consider testing different prices to see what works best for your business.
 You can try running a sale or offering a discount to see how customers respond, or try offering a more simple version of a current item that can be offered at a lower price point.

 Making Your Business Profitable

-- Adjust Your Prices: If you’re not making a profit, you may need to adjust your prices.
+Adjust Your Prices.
+If you’re not making a profit, you may need to adjust your prices.
+Setting a low price isn’t always the smartest.
 Look at your costs and see where you can cut back or where you need to charge more to cover your costs and make a profit.

 Consider Your Time Spent